spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 ---

 When you boot up an Edge host for the first time after installation, you will be prompted to configure the Edge host and its network environment.
+This includes the configuration of an OS user, machine hostname, IP address, and DNS server.

 You may already have specified some of these configurations in the **user-data** file in the EdgeForge process or have supplied them with site-specific **user-data**, and can either keep them as they are or update them during this step.
 For more information about EdgeForge and site user data, refer to [EdgeForge Workflow](../edgeforge-workflow/edgeforge-workflow.md) and [Apply Site User Data](./site-installation/site-user-data.md).

 ## Prerequisite

-- An Edge host with Palette Edge 4.3 or later.
+- An Edge host installed with Edge Installer 4.3 or later.
 The Edge host must be booting up for the first time since installation.

+- The Edge installer ISO used to install Palette on the Edge host must not contain user data that skips the initial configuration.

+  - If you skipped initial configuration in the user data, the initial configuration will not be triggered when you first start up the Edge host.
+However, you can trigger the initial configuration manually by establishing an SSH connection to the Edge host and issue the command `spectro-edge-console`.
+The command will bring up the initial configuration screen.

 - A keyboard or another input device connected to the Edge host.